salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2016-09-02-add beacons.md

 <br/><img class="img-responsive" src="{{ site.baseurl }}/assets/background_modes_plist_entry.png" /><br/>

 > MobilePush prevents the app from displaying a beacon message with an empty alert.
 If you include AMPscript in your message that returns no content or an empty string, the mobile app will not display that message.

+> To understand how beacons behave in different situations, see the MobilePush beacons help documentation.